Cheltenham Township, Pennsylvania: 19th century

-Other immigrants migrated to Cheltenham, making it one of the most diverse municipalities in the Delaware Valley.
+Other immigrants migrated to Cheltenham, making it one of the most diverse municipalities in the Philadelphia metropolitan area.
 By the 2000 census, Cheltenham Township was one of two municipalities in Montgomery County that had a non-white population exceeding 20 percent; the other was Norristown.

 Cheltenham and other early communities in the Philadelphia area, including Upper Darby Township, Haverford, Lower Merion, and Jenkintown have retained their distinct identities while being surrounded by suburbia over the middle to late part of the twentieth century.

 Cheltenham and Lower Merion are of the few townships in Montgomery County who had a large population prior to the postwar population boom and thus whose majority of houses, communities, and streets have remained virtually unchanged since the early 20th century.
 Cheltenham has 13 listings on the National Register of Historic Places, the most of any municipality in Montgomery County.

 Cheltenham became a township of the first class in 1900.
 In 1976, it passed a home rule charter that took effect in 1977.

 Cheltenham was the former home of Cradle of Liberty Council Breyer Training Area.
 Henry W. Breyer Jr. used property formerly owned by Cheltenham resident John Wanamaker.
 It closed in 1990 and is now the home of Salus University.

 Cheltenham was named a Preserve America community, a U.S. government program established to preserve historic communities throughout the United States.

 It is also a Tree City USA member, a program dedicated to forestry management.

 In 2013, Cheltenham Township was named a "Classic Town of Greater Philadelphia," for being "one of the most diverse, unique, and livable communities in our region" and "truly at the center of it all."